-The Borough of Chester, for tax year 2022, completed a Borough wide reassessment which was approved by the Director of the Division of Taxation.
+The Borough of Chester, for tax year 2024, is in process of implementing a Borough wide reassessment which was approved by the Director of the Division of Taxation.
 This is a continuation of the process of reassessment that was started many years ago.
-This process will continue for the coming tax years.
-The assessor, with the assistance of an appraisal firm, complete the reassessment.
+The assessor, with the assistance of Appraisal Systems Inc., (ASI) conducts the reassessment.

 What is a Reassessment?